m4r35n357/ODE-Playground/README.md

 [UPDATE] clang shows warnings for the unsupported -Wunsuffixed-float-constants warning!

-[UPDATE] kerr-image.c shows warnings on arm64; it is 3rd party code

 Each client is built _both_ as a dynamic executable with asserts and debug symbols, and as a stripped static executable with asserts disabled.

 #### Running c Tests